 - HST = $40.30

 - Per person = $21.89

-Eventually we ended up choosing the Richmond Hill Curling Club just because they had the dates that worked for everyone.
+Eventually we ended up choosing the Richmond Hill Curling Club (RHCC) just because they had the dates that worked for everyone.
 You’ll find the prices are more or less the same across the board.
-Looking back at the price comparison here, I think Leaside would have been cheaper.

-This was probably the hardest part.
-What made it hard was that each sheet requires 8 to make a 4 on 4 team.
+What made it hard from my personal experience was that each sheet requires 8 to make a 4 on 4 team.
 I sent out a group email and got responses that tipped past 8 which meant that in order to accommodate everyone and make it work, we’d need to recruit 16.
 With that increase, that meant I now didn’t have enough people for the activity and then had to go out to find more friends or friends of friends to join.

 It took a bit of hustling but eventually I was able to get 16 to commit to curling at least 2 months in advanced.
 My original e-mail was February 6 and we didn’t go until April 6.
 This just gives you an idea of how far ahead you need to book.
 Curling is definitely not the kind of thing where you can decide a few weeks before and make it happen.

 There were only a few of us that had done it before so most of us were complete noobs.
 Our instructor started us off with a basic introduction to the game, sweeping technique and then throwing a rock.